Roy0902/Simple-Tic-tac-toe/README.md

 # Simple-Tic-tac-toe
+Description:
-This is a simple tic-tac-toe game using HTML, CSS and javascript.
+This is a simple website to let two player to play the Tic-tac-toe games.